 sudo apt install openvpn-systemd-resolved

-For me, running a single command to add a domain to the interface after activating the VPN is sufficient.
+For me, running a single command to bind the necessary domains to the interface after activating the VPN is sufficient.
+I have a script which does this, and run it manually after activating the VPN - a minor nuisance but bearable.

 - Linuxconfig.org: VPNs - a nice article on the topic, but focused on OpenVPN